 - Apply gel or mousse on wet hair

 - Air dry or diffuse until a cast forms around each of your curls

 - Break the cast and reveal soft, frizz-free curls

-For detailed instructions, check out our complete step-by-step guide to the Curly Girl Method.
+For detailed instructions, check out my easy Curly Girl Method step-by-step guide.

 The Bowl Method

 The bowl method expands on step two of the CG method – ‘squish to condish’.

 Normally when you ‘squish to condish’ you stand under the shower for several minutes which can be quite wasteful.
 The idea of the bowl method is that as you squish your hair using water and conditioner over a bowl and the bowl then captures the mixture so that it can be reused.